 - Rejecting kittens due to the pain of nursing

-Your cat will likely refuse to allow her young to feed.
-It will be too painful.
-Even if your cat perseveres, the kittens will be consuming contaminated milk.
-The bacteria could be fatal for underdeveloped immune systems.
+Your cat will refuse to allow her young to feed as it’ll be too painful.
+Even if your cat perseveres, the kittens will be consuming contaminated milk, and the bacteria could even be fatal for underdeveloped immune systems.

-Thankfully, treatment of mastitis is comparatively straightforward.
-Your vet will prescribe a course of antibiotics.
-Your cat’s mammary glands may also need to be manually expressed or lanced.
-This will drain the bacteria.
+Your cat will require antibiotics.
+Also, your cat’s mammary glands may need to be manually expressed or lanced to drain the bacteria.

 While your cat’s mastitis is being treated, you must manually feed her kittens.
-A vet will provide a kitten formula and bottle.
-Never offer cow’s milk to kittens.
-Most cats are lactose intolerant.
+A vet can provide a kitten formula and bottle.
+Never offer cow’s milk to kittens as most cats are lactose intolerant.

-Mammary cancer is a concern for cat owners.
-Unspayed, middle-aged, female cats are most at risk.
-Spaying a female before the age of six months reduces this risk by 86%.
+Unspayed, middle-aged female cats are most at risk, but spaying a female before the age of 6 months reduces this risk by 86%.

 Feline mammary cancer is identifiable by a lump or cyst on or below the nipple.
-If you spot this, attempt to touch it.
-If the cyst is hard and unmoving, and your cat shrinks in pain, make an urgent veterinary appointment.
+If the cyst is hard and unmoving and your cat show signs of pain, you should consult a vet.

 - Sores, bleeding nipples